LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 ![](images/property-photo-reorder-postman.png)

-There could be more validation happening here, for min/max of `$newPosition` parameter, for example, but I will leave it for you as a "homework" if you wish to take the extra step.
+There could be more validation happening here, for the min/max of the `$newPosition` parameter, for example, but I will leave it for you as "homework" if you wish to take the extra step.

 **Notice**.
 Booking.com also has a feature of "main photo", so property owners may set any of their photos as the main one.
 But personally, I think we will simplify that and just show the photo with `position = 1` as the main one.
 And if property owners want to change the main photo, they would just call the API endpoint with `/reorder/1` at the end.